 Can I move my firearms inside my gun safe?

-As a responsible gun owner, you should never move long guns inside a large safe regardless if they’re loaded or unloaded.
+As a responsible gun owner, you should never move long guns inside a large safe, whether loaded or unloaded.

 Not what you were looking for?

 Check out other categories that can help you find the information you need!